-Breastmilk provides optimum nutrition and confers other essential properties associated immunity, with maturation and intelligence.
-The wide spectrum of immunological protection provided ranges variable from anti-infective properties, anti-allergic tο protection against various infections Breastmilk also provides the vital components for maturation of GIT and aids in absorption certain proteins that make up the fraction of the milk known to induce sleep, furthermore hormones such as prolactin and oxytocin are known to be calming agents.
+Breastmilk provides optimum nutrition and confers other essential properties associated with immunity, maturation and intelligence.
+The wide spectrum of immunological protection provided ranges variable from anti-infective properties, anti-allergic to protection against various infections Breastmilk also provides the vital components for maturation of GIT and aids in absorption certain proteins that make up the fraction of the milk are known to induce sleep, furthermore hormones such as prolactin and oxytocin are known to be calming agents.
 There is also an element of assistance to the society through decreased health care cost as the incidence of ill health in nursed newborns is reduced.
-10 and having self reported anxiety or depression.
-1,4,6,7,9
+10

-It has been demonstrated that adults who were breastfed as infants have better blood pressure and cholesterol profiles, in addition to low-weights and incidence of Type II diabetes.
-7
+It has been demonstrated that adults who were breastfed as infants have better blood pressure and cholesterol profiles, in addition to low-weights and incidence of Type II diabetes.7

 Factors that are positively associated with breastfeeding at 6 months include a very strong desire to breastfeed, her child how had breastfed onself as baby.
-On the other hand, factors that are negatively associated with feeding at 6 months include a women having no intention to breastfeed, like childbirth not attending education, maternal obesity
+On the other hand, factors that are negatively associated with feeding at 6 months include a women having no intention to breastfeed, like not attending childbirth education, maternal obesity and having self-reported anxiety or depression. ^{1,4,6,7,9} attaining their pre-pregnancy weight.
+Also oxytocin, a critical hormone released during nursing causes the involution of the uterus.

-Nursing οf infants provides an extensive array of positive outcomes for mother such as contraceptive properties which provide a natural spacing between successive births, it acts as a natural family planning tool and there has been affirmative association decreased with incidence of breast cancer.
-Furthermore, it aids women in attaining their pre-pregnancy weight.
-Also oxytocin, a critical released hormone during nursing causes the involution of the uterus.
 Despite the many benefits of breastfeeding, many women do not choose to practice breastfeeding due to lack of knowledge, inability to do so, mother's employment, unfriendly hospital practices, advertisement of breast milk substitutes, mothers ill health, ignorance or personal choice.
-7,10,20 delivery, maternal interest and other related factors.8,17,18
+7,10,20

+Nursing of infants provides an extensive array of positive outcomes for the mother such as contraceptive properties which provide a natural spacing between successive births, it acts as a natural family planning tool and there has been affirmative association with decreased incidence of breast cancer.
+Furthermore, it aids women in

-Breastfeeding is associated with reduced risk of otitis media, gasteroenteritis, respiratory illness, SIDS, necrotizing enterocollitis and hypertension Variables many influence breastfeeding include race, maternal maternal employment, level of education οf parents.
-Socioeconomic status, insufficient milk supply, smoking, parity, method
+Breastfeeding is associated with reduced risk of otitis media, gasteroenteritis, respiratory illness, SIDS, necrotizing enterocollitis and hypertension Variables that many influence breastfeeding include race, maternal age, maternal employment, level of education of parents.
+Socioeconomic status, insufficient milk supply, smoking, parity, method of delivery, maternal interest and other related factors.
+8,17,18